Welcome to Global Studies

 There are three required courses for the major: the general education course Global Histories (79-104), Introduction to Global Studies (79-275), and Advanced Seminar in Global Studies (79-400).
 Majors also choose among several courses focused on theory, research methods, transnational histories, and regional/national histories and cultures.
 Demonstrating intermediate to advanced level proficiency in a language other than English is a crucial component of the major in Global Studies.

 In addition to coursework at Carnegie Mellon, Global Studies majors are encouraged to incorporate a semester of study abroad into their course of study in order to immerse themselves in a society different from their own with unfamiliar cultural practices, language, and history.
 Global Studies majors may also enroll in 79-506 (Global Studies Internship), a course that enables them to earn credit while gaining first-hand experience working with Pittsburgh-based organizations that work across borders.

-Majors should consult frequently with the program's academic program manager and with participating faculty who will help students to craft a coherent course of study on specific topics and/or regions that may lead to the capstone research project (79-400) or a Dietrich College senior honors thesis.
+Majors should consult frequently with the program's academic advisor and with participating faculty who will help students to craft a coherent course of study on specific topics and/or regions that may lead to the capstone research project (79-400) or a Dietrich College senior honors thesis.
 Program faculty and the academic advisor will also work with students to connect their academic interests and their participation in student organizations and/or organizations based in Pittsburgh with transnational reach.

 Global Studies may be elected as a primary or an additional major; the requirements for each are the same.